connorb645/horse-racing-project/README.md

 ## Home Screen Widget

 As the extra feature challenge, I decided to build a simple widget for the home screen.
-In this case the widget simply picks a random race from the data set contained within the main bundle and displays a race overview, with a Timeline to change every hour.
+In this case the widget simply picks a random race from the data set contained within the main bundle and displays a race overview and the first horse in the array, with a Timeline to change every hour.